rjglasse/heatmapviz/README.md

 # Usage
 There are two main types of input data: _gaze data_ and _area of interest_ data.

-Gaze data should be in [x, y, timestamp] CSV format (n.b. the first two rows are required to extract the resolution):
+Gaze data should be in [x, y, timestamp] CSV format (n.b. the first two rows are required to extract the resolution).
+See [data/example.csv](data/example.csv) for an example).

 ```csv
 X Gaze Data, Y Gaze Data, Time